bernadinm/hybrid-cloud/README.md

 ### Configure your aws_profile in Terraform

 Copy you Mesosphere `maws` profile name and provide it to terraform.
-For the sales team, it is already know to be `110465657741_Mesosphere-PowerUser` so it will look like this below:
+For the sales team, it is already known to be `110465657741_Mesosphere-PowerUser` so it will look like this below:

 ```bash
 $ cat desired_cluster_profile.tfvars | grep aws_profile